BonFX

 6. Usability Testing

-Usability Testing is a method used in user-centered design that evaluates a product’s efficiency, effectiveness, and satisfaction by having real users interact with it.
-The process helps identify usability problems, gather qualitative and quantitative data, and gauge user satisfaction to enable product improvements.
+Usability Testing infographic illustration UX Usability Testing is a method used in user-centered design that evaluates a product’s efficiency, effectiveness, and satisfaction by having real users interact with it.
+As outlined by the Nielsen Norman Group’s usability testing guide, the process helps identify usability problems, gather qualitative and quantitative data, and gauge user satisfaction to enable product improvements.
 From a business perspective, usability testing can help minimize development costs, increase user satisfaction, and boost sales by making the product more user-friendly.
-Usability Testing infographic illustration UX

 7. Prototyping